Continued Consolidation Called For KOSPI

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerVerhandlungen im US-Schuldenstreit stocken: Wall Street schwächelt -- SMI gibt letztendlich nach -- DAX sackt zum Handelsende kräftig ab -- Asiatische Börsen schliessen im Minus
+Börse aktuell - Live TickerSchwache chinesische Konjunkturdaten und US-Schuldenstreit: Wall Street zum Handelsschluss leichter -- SMI dreht letztlich ins Minus -- DAX beendet Handel tiefrot -- Asiens Börsen schliessen tiefer

-Der heimische Aktienmarkt und der deutsche Leitindex zeigten sich im Mittwochshandel mit teils kräftigen Abschlägen.
-Die US-Börsen präsentieren sich mit Verlusten.
-An den Börsen in Fernost waren zur Wochenmitte ebenfalls Verluste zu sehen.
+Die Wall Street bewegte sich in der Mittwochssitzung unterhalb der Nulllinie.
+Der heimische Aktienmarkt konnte zur Wochenmitte frühe Gewinne nicht halten und schloss im Minus.
+Der deutsche Aktienmarkt gab sogar noch deutlicher ab.
+Die Börsen in Fernost schlossen zur Wochenmitte auf rotem Terrain.

 finanzen.net News